5th Age Campaigns' home rules

 My campaign rules are meant to give this specific campaign a less “high fantasy” flavor, and I understand not everyone like that.
-I am also a big fan of the Pendragon game, and I have developed downtime activities (including class training between levels) as a way to make the campaign more "realistic’’ (aka like “I entered this dungeon level 1 and exited it level 10” is not what I am looking for.. computer games do those very well.).
+I am also a big fan of the Pendragon game, and I have developed further the downtime activities from the 5e rules (including class training between levels) as a way to make the campaign more "realistic’’ (aka like “I entered this dungeon level 1 and exited it level 10” is not what I am looking for.. computer games do those very well.).

 Some rules are there for the purpose of adding a few tactical options or are there to handle specific actions consistently, others are there to give this specific flavor I want my campaign world to feel like.
 I do not expect my players to know all the home rules, I do not even know them all myself.
 They are documented for the sake of consistency, so that I can rule a situation the same way regardless on when and to whom it happens.
 I am not a DM that like making decision arbitrarily, based on my mood of the day or the speed of the wind outside.